EVIATION

 It has three rear-facing propellers, one on the tail and two on the wingtip to counteract the drag effects.
 It also has a flat bottom fuselage to help support it.

-"This plane is not like that because we want to build a great airplane, but because it is electric," said Eviation CEO Omer Bar-Yohay. eviation-alice-1 Fuel Economy
+"This plane is not like that because we want to build a great airplane, but because it is electric," said Eviation CEO Omer Bar-Yohay.
+Fuel Economy

 Eviation has already received its first orders.
 American regional airline Cape Air, which operates a fleet of 90 aircraft, has agreed to buy "double-digit" aircraft.